Oreki-san/RIN/README.md

     requests
 -   Make sure to follow the ESLint Rules while editing the code and run `yarn run prettier-format` before opening PRs
+## Give a ⭐ if this project helped you